tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

    type `path_challenge` and places the unpredictable cookie into the message.
 1. The message is sent to the observed new address and a timer T (see
    {{timer-choice}}) is started.
-1. The peer endpoint, after successfully cryptographically verifying the received `return_routability_check` message of type `path_challenge` responds by echoing the cookie value in a `return_routability_check` message of type `path_response`.
+1. The peer endpoint cryptographically verifies the received `return_routability_check` message of type `path_challenge` and responds by echoing the cookie value in a `return_routability_check` message of type `path_response`.
 1. When the initiator receives the `return_routability_check` message  of type `path_response` and verifies that it contains the sent cookie, it updates the peer